Marketing Intermediate Updated 2026-03-22

 Retargeting After the Visit

-The most powerful geofencing use case isn’t real-time — it’s retrospective.
+The most powerful geofencing use case isn’t real-time.
+It’s retrospective.
 “Geo-retargeting” lets you build audiences of people who visited a specific location in the past 30 days and serve them ads later.
 A furniture store can retarget people who visited a competitor showroom last weekend.

 Geofencing only works on devices with location services enabled.
 Users must opt into location sharing through their OS and app settings.
 GDPR and CCPA require clear disclosure when collecting location data for advertising purposes.